massi16894/trentose2015-final/README.md

 ##BONUS: Santa gives you an extra point for being a good developer!
-Create a branch bonus, and change the game so that:
+Create a branch bonus (from your sprint2 solution), and change the game so that:
 - the game doesn't move to the next question until the user replies correctly
 - if the user choses the wrong answer is penalised with a point (-1)